 The Seven Peaks Walk is for experienced hikers who enjoy a challenge by day, and some luxury by night.
 A few sections of the walk are ‘off-track’ and require a steady head for heights.
 You also need to be fit – as a guide, you should be able to walk 10km in three hours and climb 600 stairs in 20 minutes (free tip: use the trip as motivation to train for a few months before you come).
-All groups are hosted and led by Jessica Thomas, former park rangers Dean Hiscox and Bruce ‘Gilly’ Thompson, and supported by former United Nations ecologist, Luke Hanson, from Pinetrees Lodge.
+All groups are hosted and led by former United Nations ecologist Luke Hanson, from Pinetrees Lodge, and former Lord Howe park rangers Dean Hiscox and Bruce ‘Gilly’ Thompson.
 The maximum group size is 12 guests.

 For a better feel for what to expect, watch the video of our Seven Peaks Walk by film-maker Andy Lloyd, and read the feature articles in The Sydney Morning Herald, Weekend Australian Magazine, Great Walks Magazine, The Guardian, and The Australian.